IgniteUI/igniteui-docfx/en/components/overlay_main.md

         closeOnOutsideClick: true
     };
 ```

+### Integration with igxToggle
+The `IgxToggleDirective` is fully integrated with the `IgxOverlayService`.
+As such, the toggle's `toggle()` method allows for custom overlay settings to be passed when toggling content.

 An example of how to pass configuration settings to the toggle's method is shown below:
 ```html